govfresh/govfresh.github.io/_thoughts/2022-10-18-rss-government.md

 ---
-title: "RSS government"
+title: "Government RSS"
 date: 2022-10-18
-description: "Defaulting to an open protocol to syndicate government information makes public communications universally accessible."
+updated: 2024-08-07
+description: "Every government website should have an RSS feed.
+This ensures there is an open, universal standard for syndicating government information."
 author: Luke Fretwell
 pattern: blueprint
 img: rss-header.png